crawsome/colinburke.github.io/contribute.md

 ## Contribute

+I code to learn, to satisfy my mind's curiosity.
+When I have a grasp of a subject, I love to teach it to others.
-I want to code to satisfy my mind's curiosity, and I dream to be paid for it.
+I dream to be paid for teaching others.
 Here's my best effort at that so far:

 If any of my work has helped you, it would be greatly appreciated you help me with a contribution using the options below